umarfchy/MaxVpc/README.md

 ### Testing the Api

-Once all the containers are up and running we can test the api using `curl` command from the cli of `vm-api`.
+Once all the containers are up and running we can test the API using `curl` command from the cli of `vm-api`.
 Here, the `api` service is making requests to the `proxy` service for the data.
 As the `proxy` service gets the request it forwards the request to the `db` service which in turn responds depending on the query.
 This response from the `db` service then goes to the `proxy` service which in turn sends the response to the `api` service.
 You see the results below,

 <details>
 <summary>Result of testing the api</summary><br/>